davidsonsns/side-saga-immer/README.md

 # side-saga-immer

 Basically this project was created to put in practice some technologies together.
+Currently have only the auth from firebase.

 If you don't know about somethng I recommend to follow the references.

+#### TODO

+- Firestore

 #### References